phpearth/docs/intro/basics.md

 ## What is next?

 Use [php.net](http://php.net).
-It has a great and detailed manual for a lot of your PHP adventures.
+It has a great and detailed manual for your PHP adventures.